SovereignCloudStack/website/_i18n/en/_posts/blog/2023-02-24-airgapped-scs.md

     installations during a testbed deployment.
 But for CI-CD activity, this is a big step towards more frequent and faster build times.

-There is still one big problem: They all require an internet connection.
-But it's only these services, that require them.
-And the datastores of them can be prefilled and be "manuall migrated" to the air gapped installation.
-But this is still something you need to do on your own.
+There is still one big problem: They all require an internet connection, but only these services require the connection.
+Their datastores can be prefilled and be "manuall migrated" to the air gapped installation.
+This however is something you still need to do on your own.
 We aim to prepare more information on this in the next featureset for air gapped installations.

 ## Architecture

-As you might have noticed, this is quite some stuff to do, so let's put it into one big image:
+As you might have noticed, this are some pieces to the puzzle, so let's put it into one big image:

 <figure class="figure mx-auto d-block" style="width:50%">
   <a href="{% asset "blog/airgap-architecture.png" @path %}">